platomav/MCExtractor/README.md

 ##**B. How to use MC Extractor**

-There are two ways to use MC Extractor, MCE.exe & Command Prompt.
+There are two ways to use MC Extractor, MCE executable & Command Prompt.
 The MCE executable allows you to drag & drop one or more firmware and view them one by one.
 To manually call MC Extractor, a Command Prompt can be used with -skip as parameter.

 ####**B1.
 MC Extractor Executable**